Loopring/website/loopring.io/public/markdown/dex_fees_en.md

 `
 (trading_fee - liquidity_fee) * trade_volume * 20%
 `
-Out of the affiliate reward for a taker order, 50% will be given to the user's registration referral up to 3 months; and 50 will be given to the third-party platform that contributed the order.
+Out of this reward amount for a taker order, 50% will be given to the user's registration referrer for up to 3 months; and 50% will be given to the third-party platform (affiliate) that contributed the order.
+Said otherwise: if you - as any Loopring user - refer a friend, you get 10% of their 'net trading fees' for 3 months.
+If you - as an affiliate application that has an agreement with us - routes an order to Loopring, you get 10% of the 'net trading fee'.

-If the taker doesn't have a registration referral or the order is submitted directly without going through a third-party platform, then all affiliate reward will go to Loopring relayer.
+If the taker doesn't have a registration referral or the order is submitted directly without going through a third-party platform, then there is no 'reward', it will go to Loopring relayer.